jacksonrwoodard/HouseHealthMonitoring/Documentation/Signoffs/lukecarson-gas-signoff.md

 <sup>8</sup> Based on existing product installation manuals, Preserve Home Pro will avoid placing sensors in environments where there is a likelihood of false positives from other sources.
 [4]

 <sup>9</sup> To meet the manufacturer's work environment, the sensors will not be placed within the specified temperature range.in order to keep functionality for constraints 9 and 10.
 [6-7]

+<sup>10</sup> In order to provide reliable, accurate, and usable data the team will need to implement filtering in order to provide stable sensor readings.
+[16]

 ## Buildable Schematic